dnsimple/dnsimple-support/content/articles/product-expiring-tomorrow-notification.markdown

 Emails about expiring products will be sent to the account email address.
 Changes in certificate [validation emails](/articles/ssl-certificates-email-validation/) or domain [contact](/articles/contact-management/) information won't affect your expiration notifications emails.

-This notification is an important reminder and gives you a final chance to renew a domain.
+This notification is an important reminder, and gives you a final chance to renew a domain.

 ![Email](/files/notifications-expiring-tomorrow.png)